 We are responsible for our emotions!

 So we lost a person that was very close to us, and it hurts—fair enough.
 It could be the partner that ran away with another lover, the mother that got killed in a car accident, or the beloved grandfather that died of cancer.
 Our inability to deal with the situation correctly from the point of spiritual maturity creates pain.
-We actually inflict it on ourselves.
+Pain, we actually inflict it on ourselves.
 Of course, no one likes to hear that at this point, and that is okay.
-It makes us human in the first place but the harsh truth is that we are responsible for our emotions.
+It makes us human in the first place, but the harsh truth is that we are responsible for our emotions.